Why Study Linguistics?

 Career Opportunities in Linguistics

-Linguistics graduates are well-equipped to undertake careers ranging from marketing and publishing to speech and language therapy.
+Linguistics graduates are well-equipped to undertake careers ranging from teaching, advertising, marketing and publishing to speech and language therapy.
 Some career paths may necessitate additional training or qualifications and we have staff here to provide advice and guidance.

 Our Research in Linguistics

 Located in North Wales, Bangor University has long been famous for its world-leading research and expertise in the fields of Welsh linguistics and Bilingualism; however our active and diverse staff also have a wide range of internationally recognized specializations and research profiles in the following fields: 1st and 2nd language acquisition, language variation and change, language maintenance, atypical language development, corpus linguistics, language and communication, language technologies / NLP, contested languages, processing and acquisition of prosody and syntax, psycholinguistics, historical linguistics, grammaticalization, Cognitive Discourse Analysis (CODA), Critical Discourse Analysis (CDA), multimodal analysis, temporal language and the nature of figurative language, TESOL and SLA language teaching pedagogy, and formal / functional and usage-based approaches to language.

 Our research informs our teaching provision at all levels, with our students benefitting from enthusiastic staff at the cutting-edge of academic enquiry and developments.

 Our vibrant research environment is also manifest through various events throughout the year, ranging from individual talks to informal seminars and workshops to large conferences.
 Many of these are open not just to academic staff, but also to students and to the general public.